Key Documents and Help

 The MCR is a high-level faculty discussion that may encompass more than judgement about trainee performance.
 It may identify common ground and a plurality of ideas and approaches through small group discussion.
 It may also review and evaluate areas of the quality management and control of training, as well make decisions about action plans and resources.
 Trainees will be able to discuss the MCR and their corresponding self-assessment in a subsequent face-to-face feedback session.

-The nature of the MCR is subjective because it engages a wide range of professional judgements from a group of consultant Clinical Supervisors (CSs) who have worked with the trainee on a day-to-day basis.
 A critical role will be played by the Lead CS who will ensure that the group understands their role, helping to ensure balanced views are recorded as well as ensuring all have an opportunity to participate.
-The MCR approach encourages the sharing and discussion of the reasons for the judgements made.
+The MCR approach also encourages the sharing and discussion of the reasons for the judgements made.

 Not a great deal.
 As with any new system it might take a little longer to use at first until you become familiar with it.
 The MCR will put professional judgement of trainers at the centre of assessment, and will also improve feedback for trainees and for these reasons it has been very warmly received in our pilots.